 - Teachers understand the broad context of skill and knowledge development, with a particular focus on the grades preceding and following their own.

-BEST PRACTICES IN A BALANCED LITERACY PROGRAM
+BEST PRACTICES IN A COMPREHENSIVE LITERACY PROGRAM

 The teacher (or a student) reads aloud engaging fiction and informational texts.
 Texts are selected to model a love of reading and/or reading strategies, fluency, or genre features.
 Additionally, books are read aloud to build students’ knowledge for content area themes of study.
 Teachers balance the flow of the read-aloud with embedding reading strategies, skills, and vocabulary as well as student discussion.